 train.py – a script for training the LSTM network on the sequence files from extracted features

 During the training stage, the Extractor object creates an InceptionV3 model that was preliminarily trained on the ImageNet dataset and applies it to each image from the video sequence.
-As a result of the image recognition process, it extracts features from each image, which are then collected into a new sequence file with the extension .npy.
+As a result of AI image recognition process, it extracts features from each image, which are then collected into a new sequence file with the extension .npy.
 In the end, the data/sequences folder will contain a new file of feature sequences for each video file.

 The next step is training the new ResearchModel() object, which is an LSTM object from Keras.
 The intermediate results of training are collected into weight files and saved in the data/checkpoints folder.
 The model is trained until the classification accuracy rate improves over the next five iterations.